kevinhennessy/Angular_Sig/Session 2/readme.md

 import { workoutBuilderRouting } from './workout-builder.routes';
 ```
-* Next update the @NgModule decoratore to the following:
+* Next update the @NgModule decorator to the following:
 ```javascript
 @NgModule({
     imports: [